-3.4.3.
-Registration in Research Courses
+3.4.3 Registration in Research Courses

 Advanced Research (7979) is open to doctoral students who have not yet been admitted into Ph.D.
 Candidacy.
 Research for Doctoral Dissertation (7980) is reserved for doctoral students who have been admitted to candidacy.
-Students enrolled in 7979 during the term they qualify for candidacy will stay in this registration unless the GAO elects to change their enrollment to Research for Doctoral Dissertation (7980) or via petition by the student to the GPC.
+Students enrolled in 7979 during the term they qualify for candidacy will stay in this registration unless the GAO elects to change their enrollment to Research for Doctoral Dissertation (7980) due to extenuating circumstances.